NakulK48/Flash-Mob-Learning/README.md

 REQUIREMENTS:

-jars/mysql-java-connector.jar - database for production (FIXME eventually we will allow passing in an arbitrary JDBC URL) jars/hsqldb.jar - database for testing
+jars/mysql-java-connector.jar - database for production (FIXME eventually we will allow passing in an arbitrary JDBC URL) jars/hsqldb.jar - database for testing (at least version 2.2 for MySQL compatibility mode!)